BranchMetrics/react-native-branch-deep-linking-attribution/docs/setup.md

     // Initialize the Branch Session at the top of existing didFinishLaunchingWithOptions
     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
     {
+      // Uncomment this line to use the test key instead of the live one.
+      // [RNBranch useTestInstance]
       [RNBranch initSessionWithLaunchOptions:launchOptions isReferrable:YES]; // <-- add this

       NSURL *jsCodeLocation;